dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 Actually—yes, but we'll cover that in the next tutorial.

-If you haven’t checked it yet, the code in `ebpf-labs-advanced/lab2` provides portable versions of Tracepoint, Raw Tracepoint, kprobe, fprobe, BTF-Enabled Raw Tracepoint eBPF programs for capturing `execve` syscall events.
+If you haven’t checked it yet, the code in `ebpf-labs-advanced/lab2` provides portable versions of Tracepoint, Raw Tracepoint, kprobe, fprobe and BTF-Enabled Raw Tracepoint eBPF programs for capturing `execve` syscall events.

 ::remark-box
 ---